perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 ### Registry Editor
 - Launched from the Start Button **Run** or **Command Prompt** option `regedit`
 - **Precautions when working with the Registry:**
+	- Establish specific group of administrators who have privileges to open and modify the Registry
+	- Only make changes to the Registry as a <u>last resort</u>
+	- Regularly back up the Registry as part of backing up the Windows Server 2016 Windows folder
+	- Never copy the Registry from one Windows-based system over to the registry of a different system